William Wilshere: Life

-He was the son of Thomas Wilshere of The Frythe and his wife Lora, daughter of Charles Beaumont of Houghton, Huntingdonshire.
-He was educated at Bedford grammar school, and Wadham College, Oxford.
-He inherited an estate from his uncle William Wilshere, who died in 1824, and who had adopted him while still young.
+He was the son of Thomas Wilshere of The Frythe near Welwyn and his wife Lora, daughter of Charles Beaumont of Houghton, Huntingdonshire.
+He was educated at Bedford grammar school, and Wadham College, Oxford, where he graduated B.A. in 1827.

-Wilshere was a landed proprietor and banker of Hertford.
+While young he was adopted by his uncle William Wilshere (1754–1824), a partner in the Whitbread brewery.

 He was elected as the Member of Parliament (MP) for Great Yarmouth at the 1837 general election.
 He held the seat until 1847.

-Wilshere lived at The Frythe, near Welwyn and in 1846 had a Gothic revival mansion built to the design of Thomas Smith and Edward Blore.
+In 1846 he had a Gothic revival mansion built at The Frythe, the family estate near Welwyn, to the design of Thomas Smith and Edward Blore.

 In 1858, he became High Sheriff of Hertfordshire.

 He died unmarried at the age of 61.
 The Frythe passed to his younger brother Charles Willes Wilshere.